tmobile/magentaA11y/_checklist-native/menu.md

   text resize: |
     Text can resize up to 200% without losing information
 ---

+## iOS

-## Developer notes
+### Developer notes

 - A menu is a container for a list of items
 - Use native menus when at all possible vs a custom element, as it will handle expected behavior without additional development effort
 - Options to close the menu for the screen reader user:
   - An invisible close button announced for the screen reader only, can be in the swipe order after the last menu item
-  - Two/three finger swipe to close (Android)
   - A close button
   - Swiping back to the element that opened menu
-- Confining the user within the menu communicates the context to the screen reader user that there is a menu present.
-If menu hides content underneath it, the screen reader focus should be confined within the menu.
+- If menu hides content underneath it, the screen reader focus should be confined within the menu.
 - Tapping outside the menu to close cannot be the only option for screen reader users

-## iOS

 ### Name
 - Programmatic name describes the purpose of the control.